gitmachtl/scripts/cardano/mainnet/README.md

 Done - You have minted (created) 200000 RARETOKENs within the given time limit and there will never be more RARETOKENs available on the the chain, the policy for minting and burning is deactivated automatically after the given 1200 seconds (20 mins). :smiley:

 :smiley:

+## How to mint/create binary/hexencoded Native Tokens in Offline-Mode

+Please checkout the example in the Online-Mode section, its exactly the same as in Offline-Mode.

 </details>